 The potato eyes must be facing up when planted.
 In a few weeks, the potato plant begins to grow and new potatoes will develop under the soil.
 When the plant reaches maturity it will produce a few small blooms, then the plant will begin to die.
 This is a signal that the potatoes under the soil are ready to harvest.

 You should know: grocery store-bought potatoes can carry diseases which can get into your soil.
-It’s best to use seed potatoes for growing as they are disease-free.
+It’s best to use seed potatoes for growing as they are disease-free or grow them in a pot.

 15. Sweet Potatoes